abhinavpurushu/abhinavpurushu/README.md

 </p>

 ## About Me
-👨‍💻 I'm a passionate programmer with a love for data analysis and visualization.
+👨‍💻 I'm an MSc Statistics student and a passionate programmer with a love for data analysis and visualization.
 🔢 Deep interest in Mathematics, Statistics & Programming—especially predictive modeling and statistical learning.
 📈 Currently exploring advanced data analysis techniques and machine learning.